jm0535/Workshop-Training-Manual/README.md

 # Workshop-Training-Manual
-A manual that provides a brief step-by-step instructions on data analysis using R and Jamovi.
+A workshop manual that provides brief step-by-step instructions on data analysis using R and Jamovi.